apache/airflow/TESTING.rst

 If such a marked test does not have a required integration enabled, it is skipped.
 The skip message clearly says what is needed to use the test.

-To run all tests with a certain integration, use the custom pytest flag ``--integrations``, where you can pass integrations as comma-separated values.
+To run all tests with a certain integration, use the custom pytest flag ``--integrations``.
 You can also specify ``all`` to start tests for all integrations.

 **NOTE:** If an integration is not enabled in Breeze or Travis CI, the affected test will be skipped.